-If your application works with large uploads; scanned document bundles; architectural drawings; or PDFs with many pages, annotations, or form fields, you should plan for large-document support from the start.
+If your application handles large uploads, scanned document bundles, architectural drawings, or PDFs with many pages, annotations, or form fields, plan for large-document support from the start.

-Document Engine doesn’t have a separate “large document mode.”
-Instead, support depends on a combination of:
+Document Engine doesn’t have a separate large document mode.
+Support depends on a combination of factors:

 • The document itself, including file size, page count, annotation count, form fields, and page dimensions